JakubKohoutek/water_leak_sensor/README.md

 ## Adjustments To Minimize Power Consumption

 I was able to lower the power consumption of ESP-8266 board by using the deep sleep mode.

+For the sleep period, I am utilizing the `ESP.deepSleepMax()` function that returns maximum time the ESP is able to sleep.
+This number is a little different on every function call and therefore will vary between wake-ups, but according to my experiments it's always something over 3 hours.

+Current draw of the board and supplemental circuit in the deep sleep mode is about 30uA.
+When the board awakes and is not connected to WiFi (i.e. is only checking the voltage), then it draws around 70 mA for about 2 seconds.

+One standard 9V battery with a capacity of 500mAh should be in theory able to power the circuit for more than a year.